Check broadband availability at your new postcode

 If you’ve checked your new postcode only to discover you can’t take your current provider with you, you have no choice really but to switch.

 Fine if you are out of contract, but if you are still tied into an existing contract and have several months to go this could mean paying a cancellation fee.
-However, we’d advise talking directly with your provider if this is the case, as it’s not your fault that they aren’t able to reach you with its infrastructure.
+Try talking directly with your provider if this is the case, as it’s not your fault that they aren’t able to reach you with its infrastructure.
 Virgin Media, for example, no longer charges an early disconnection fee if customers move to an area that is off-net.

 Moving your current provider to a new address